Afternoon Tea on Queen Mary 2: What It’s Really Like

 Queen Mary 2 Afternoon Tea Experience

-It’s no secret I love a good cuppa.
-So when I was looking for things to do during my cruise on Cunard’s Queen Mary 2, the famous Cunard afternoon tea was top of my list.
+It’s no secret I love a good cuppa, so when I was looking for things to do during my cruise on Cunard’s Queen Mary 2, the famous Cunard afternoon tea was right at the top of my list.

-It is served daily between 3.30pm and 4.30pm, the only exception to this is embarkation day.
-As befitting such a tradition it served in the grand Queen’s Ballroom with its magnificant dance floor, tall ceilings and glittering chandeliers.
+Afternoon tea is served daily between 3.30pm and 4.30pm, with the only exception being embarkation day.
+As befits such a tradition, it takes place in the grand Queen’s Ballroom, with its magnificent dance floor, tall ceilings, and glittering chandeliers.

 The room can hold around 550 people so just over a quarter of the ship at full capacity.
 I’d done a bit of research beforehand and saw that people were recommending getting there early, particularly on a sea day, to ensure you got a table.